-In October 2021, the board of directors and stockholders approved the ESPP which became effective on October 19, 2021.
+In October 2021, the board of directors and stockholders approved the 2021 Employee Stock Purchase Plan ("ESPP") which became effective on October 19, 2021.
 The maximum number of shares of common stock that will be made available for sale under the ESPP is equal to 510,000 shares of common stock.
 In addition, the number of shares of common stock available for issuance under the ESPP will be increased on the first day of each fiscal year, beginning with fiscal year 2023, in an amount equal to the lesser of 1,020,000 shares of common stock, 1% of the outstanding shares of common stock on the last day of the immediately preceding fiscal year or such number of common shares determined by the board of directors.
+On January 1, 2023, the number of shares of common stock that are available for sale under the ESPP was automatically increased by 570,258 shares.

 Participating employees purchase stock under the ESPP at a price equal to the lower of 85% of the closing price on the applicable offering commencement date or 85% of the closing price on the applicable offering termination date.
 The ESPP provides for two offering periods of six months' duration with purchase periods terminating on either May 15 or November 15.
 Contributions under the ESPP are limited to a maximum of 15% of an employee's eligible compensation and a maximum of 3,000 shares per year.
-During the nine months ended September 30, 2022, a total of 9,074 shares of common stock were issued under the ESPP at an average per share price of \$12.62.
+During the three months ended March 31, 2023 and 2022, no shares were issued under the ESPP.

-11. Net Loss Per Share
+9. Net Loss Per Share